 In the 2007 season, Adenhart was 10-8 with a 3.65 ERA for the Arkansas Travelers.
 He finished third in the Texas League with 116 strikeouts and was third in ERA.
 He made his major league debut as the Angels' starting pitcher on May 1, 2008, but was rocked for 5 runs on 3 hits and 5 walks in 2 innings.
 He made three starts in the majors that season, earning a win.
 He allowed 18 hits, 13 walks and 12 runs in 12 innings in the majors.
 He had a 9-13, 5.76 record in the minors that year with the Salt Lake Bees.
 He led Angels farmhands in walks (75) and losses, tying for the most defeats in the Pacific Coast League.
 His five balks tied Franklin Morales for the PCL lead.

 On April 8, 2009 Adenhart made his season debut for the Angels against the Oakland A's.
 It was the best start of his career, as he went six scoreless innings, striking out five while giving up seven hits.
-After the game Adenhart was involved in a major car accident in Fullerton, CA. He and two others were killed, as well as one other injured, when a van ran a red light slamming into the car Adenhart was riding in; the car then slammed into a light pole.
+After the game Adenhart was involved in a major car accident in Fullerton, CA. He and two others - Courtney Stewart and Henry Pearson - were killed, as well as one other injured, when a van ran a red light slamming into the car Adenhart was riding in; the car then slammed into a light pole.
+The fourth passenger, Jon Wilhite, a former college catcher, was not expected to survive given the extent of his injuries, but he made a miraculous recovery.
 The driver of the van, 22-year-old Andrew Thomas Gallo, was charged with three counts of murder, driving under the influence and leaving the scene of a crime.
 Both the Angels and the Salt Lake Bees (where he pitched much of 2008) cancelled their games on April 9 as a result.
 Adenhart's body was flown to his hometown of Williamsport, MD for burial.
 On December 22, 2010, Gallo was sentenced to 51 years in jail for the deaths of Adenhart and his two friends; evidence showed his blood-alcohol level was at three times the legal limit at the time of the crash.